Victor-Lockwood/Team-C-Robot-Radar/backend-rest/database/README.md

 # Database
-The SQL in this file is meant to be run by PSQL - it will not work as standard SQL syntax.
+The SQL in this `server-backup.sql` is meant to be run by PSQL - it will not work as standard SQL syntax.

+`flask-user.sql` establishes the user to be used by the Flask endpoints.
+It needs to be run before `server-backup.sql`.
+You will get errors otherwise.

-Be sure to update this file when the schema changes.
+Be sure to update `backup-server.sql` when the schema changes.

 ## When Updating
 Right-click the DB to be backed up, select `Backup`, choose the file name and